josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/🧿_canonisation_by_erasure.md

 # 🧿 Canonisation by Erasure
 **First created:** 2025-09-29 | **Last updated:** 2025-10-03
-*When a work is buried, it becomes holy*
+*When a work is buried, it becomes holy.*

 ---